HunterLarco/meantime/README.md

-#TimeCap
+#meantime

-Hunter Larco&ensp;·&ensp;Alex Cantrell
+[Hunter Larco](http://larcolabs.appspot.com)&ensp;·&ensp;Alex Cantrell

-> Time Capsule is a application designed to provide users with the means to pass content much like a time capsule.
+> meantime is a application designed to provide users with the means to pass content much like a time capsule.